 - Community Empowerment

 To provide financial support, OTYO! raises funds in the United States, through fundraisers and donations, and distributes these funds as short term (project) and long term (program) grants to qualified community based organizations (CBOs).
 OTYO! has developed requests for proposals on the basis of sound research in public health promotions and in field research in Uganda under the direction OTYO! founder and president, Jolly Bugari and with the support and assistance of the CBOs.
 Future plans for OTYO! include the development and management of programs that will provide expert human resource support to the CBOs funded by OTYO!; and provide opportunities for students from U.S. universities for experiential service-learning through internships and volunteering.

 OTYO!
 (A Sigh of Relief) is a registered Non Governmental Organization (NGO) in Uganda and is a tax exempt 501(c) (3) Non Profit organization in the United States.

 OTYO!
-(A Sigh of Relief) will be a resource for community-based organizations seeking to make positive changes in their environment.
-These CBOs will be empowered and self-sufficient and will help Ugandans realize their full potential.
+(A Sigh of Relief) will be a resource (or partner) for community-based organizations seeking to make positive changes in their environment.
+This partnership will support CBOs to become empowered and self-sufficient in helping their surrounding community members realize their full potential.

 - Cultural humility; we will support all people regardless of race, color, religion, sexual orientation, tribe or any other differing characteristic.